 Dion G. Rassias is a partner in Philadelphia’s oldest and most prestigious plaintiffs’ trial firm, The Beasley Firm, LLC.
 He was recognized by American Lawyer Media as meeting “that supreme standard of being a ‘lawyer’s lawyer’.
 That is to say, if I were in trouble, I would want him representing me.”
 In a world where everyone claims to be a “trial lawyer,” Dion really is.
 He has stood victorious in the courtroom in all types of cases, from cases involving catastrophically injured members of our community, to business disputes, complex litigation(s) and insurance matters.
 As you will see, trying cases is what he does. | FULL BIO

 Ellen Relkin is of counsel to Weitz & Luxenberg, P.C. in New York City and Cherry Hill, New Jersey.
 She is certified by the New Jersey Supreme Court as a Certified Civil Trial Attorney.
-She has been elected as a “Super Lawyer” of New Jersey and New York as well as AV rated and selected for the Martindale-Hubbell Bar Register of Preeminent Women Lawyers.
+She has been elected as a “Super Lawyer” of New Jersey and New York including Top 50 Women Lawyers in NYC “Best Lawyer) in New York, as well as AV rated by Martindale-Hubbell.
 She is licensed to practice in New York, New Jersey, Pennsylvania, and the District of Columbia.

 Over the course of his 20-year career, Ron has recovered over $600,000,000 for victims nationwide.
 He has achieved over 100 settlements in excess of one million dollars, including several record-setting recoveries on behalf of his clients in numerous courts across the United States.